Major Medical Insurance

 - Offer health insurance plans that cover benefits in at least ten categories, called Essential Health Benefits (EHB), which must carry no maximum dollar limits.
 These ten categories of EHBs items and services are required on all individual and small group plans starting in 2014.These 10 categories are: 1) Outpatient care; 2) Emergency care; 3) Hospitalization; 4) Maternity and newborn care; 5) Mental Health Services and addiction treatments; 6) Prescription Drugs; 7) Rehabilitative services and devices, 8) Laboratory Services, 9) Preventive services, 10) Pediatric services.

 - Most of the preventive services are to be rendered free to the consumer.

 Common Conditions of ACA Enrollment

 ACA plans have been under criticism ever since the Act came into being due to following factors:

-- To the lower income group of people who may get maximum benefit of APTC subsidy for premiums, the affordability of deductibles and Out-of-Pocket Maximums gets out of reach.
-Insurance companies have guaranteed flow of premiums, but out-of-reach claims by the beneficiaries.
+- To the lower income group of people who may get maximum benefit of APTC subsidy for premiums, but the affordability of deductibles and Out-of-Pocket Maximums are out of reach.

 - For groups of people who are in income levels beyond 400% FPL, the premiums have gotten progressively out-of-reach, especially for above 40 age group.